Digital tactics can be a boon for bricks and mortar retailers

 - Information about people working in the store

 - Some decent photography – consider 360-degree shots.

 I can go on, but you get the idea - inject a bit of personality and give customers a compelling reason to visit.

 If you offer click and collect, promote it on the store pages, not just on product details pages.

-There are huge opportunities for multichannel retailers who optimise for local search.
-Your online competitors can’t play in that area, and most of your offline competitors haven’t done the work (because their digital teams aren’t incentivised to drive store footfall).
+There are huge opportunities for multichannel retailers who optimize for local search.
+Your online competitors can’t play in that area, and most of your offline competitors haven’t done the work (because their digital teams aren’t incentivized to drive store footfall).

 Case in point: I’m writing this article in a cafe in Richmond upon Thames.
 After I’ve finished, I need to buy a birthday present for my daughter.

-I know that within a 100m radius there is Waterstones, Tiger, Oliver Bonas, Joy, Paperchase, Smiggle, and at least six independent toy and gift shops, yet none of them optimised for my query.
+I know that within a 100m radius there is Waterstones, Tiger, Oliver Bonas, Joy, Paperchase, Smiggle, and at least six independent toy and gift shops, yet none of them optimized for my query.

 There’s footfall to be had if you make the effort.